enkidevs/curriculum/spreadsheets/introduction/charts/how-to-make-a-chart.md

 ![create-chart](https://img.enkipro.com/579a3b86e540f8449faa977b09ae0ea7.png)

-This will give you a suggested chart for your data and an option tab where you can choose to modify your chart.
+This will give you a suggested chart for your data and an options tab where you can choose to modify your chart.

 ![options](https://img.enkipro.com/67b72c0e3a80125f28a1d0687875462f.png)

-After you click on a different charts or change something in the data table, the chart instantly updates.
+After you click on a different chart or change something in the data table, the chart instantly updates.

 ![result](https://img.enkipro.com/893dc0bce89b018fa83073b610eb90a7.png)